 You cannot use the Sampling Probe Watch Window to change data.
 The probe has no effect on the way a VI runs.

-Before debugging an FPGA VI using a test bench, you can test the logic of the VI without compiling it by running the FPGA VI on a development computer using random data for the FPGA I/O read.
-This test method saves compilation time, makes tests easier to repeat, and decreases the number of modifications necessary to create a test bench for additional debugging.
+Before debugging an FPGA VI using a test bench, you can test the logic of the VI without compiling it by running the FPGA VI in simulation mode using simulated I/O. This test method saves compilation time, makes tests easier to repeat, and decreases the number of modifications necessary to create a test bench for additional debugging.

-The FPGA Desktop Execution Node runs an FPGA VI on a development computer with simulated I/O for a specified number of clock ticks.
+The FPGA Desktop Execution Node runs an FPGA VI in simulation mode using simulated I/O for a specified number of clock ticks.
+Use the FPGA Desktop Execution Node to test an individual loop containing IP you develop or an entire FPGA application with multiple loops running in parallel at different clock rates.
 Use this node to communicate with FPGA resources that you select and to debug your FPGA design.

 (Statechart) You also can debug statecharts for an FPGA target on the development computer.

-If you use certain FPGA resources and you execute the FPGA VI on the development computer with simulated I/O, the resource uses simulated time instead of real time.
+If you use certain FPGA resources and you execute the FPGA VI in simulation mode using simulated I/O, the resource uses simulated time instead of real time.
 Simulated time might be faster than real time depending on the number of events that occur during the simulation.
 For example, if you add a Wait (Simulated Time) VI to the block diagram and set the delay to 1000 ms, LabVIEW does not attempt to delay one second of real time.
 Instead, LabVIEW delays as long as necessary before executing the next scheduled action in the simulation.

-The following resources use simulated time on the development computer:
+The following resources use simulated time on the host: